Las Vegas summers get crackling hot. How does temperature affect solar panels? Should you worry about the heat making them less efficient?

-Solar panels can provide long-term savings on your utility bills, even in the Las Vegas heat.
+Solar panels can provide long-term savings on your utility bills.

-Contact Bell Solar & Electrical Systems today if you’re considering a residential solar panel installation!
+Contact Bell Solar & Electrical Systems today for a residential solar panel installation!

 How Hot Do Solar Panels Get?

-While you probably think that the more sunlight, the better your solar panels would work, there is a point at which it can negatively impact their performance.
-Your roof absorbs tremendous amounts of heat energy throughout the day, and if you install rooftop solar panels, they will take on the brunt of it.
-Rooftop solar panels are typically 20 degrees hotter than the air temperature.
-While this shouldn’t be a problem throughout most of the year, the intense heat of the Las Vegas summers could impede the performance of your solar panels if you don’t take the necessary precautions.
+It might surprise you, but too much sunlight is a bad thing for solar cells.
+Your roof absorbs tremendous amounts of heat energy throughout the day.
+As a result, rooftop solar panels are typically 20 degrees hotter than the air temperature.
+While this shouldn’t be a problem throughout most of the year, it can be during the intense heat of the Las Vegas summers.

-How exactly does temperature affect solar panels?
-Most solar panels perform optimally at the Standard Test Condition (STC) temperature of 77°F, an industry-standard temperature for the laboratory testing of solar panels.
-Once solar panels begin to reach 149°F, their efficiency may degrade significantly.
-The decline in performance past 77°F is easy to calculate, allowing you to create projections of their output at summer temperatures.
+How exactly does temperature affect solar cells?
+Most solar panels perform optimally in the laboratory at the Standard Test Condition (STC) temperature of 77°F. Their efficiency degrades significantly once they reach 149°F. The decline in solar panel performance past 77°F is easy to calculate, allowing you to create projections of their output at summer temperatures.

-How Do I Calculate Energy Loss in Solar Panels?
+How Do I Calculate Energy Loss and Efficiency in Solar Panels?

 To calculate how efficient solar panels are at different temperatures, simply use the following formula: